Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Monteiro’s Hornbill was one of two localized hornbills seen today.

-On the way back to our accommodation we stopped again in the moist woodland close to Leba Pass.
-Here we managed to add Carp’s Tit and Damara Red-billed Hornbill.
+On the way back to our accommodation we stopped again in the very birdy moist woodland close to Leba Pass.
+Here we managed to add Carp’s Tit and Damara Red-billed Hornbill to our big list of new trip birds for the day.
 We timed it well and watched the sunset from the top of Leba Pass.
 This was a breathtaking view, and rounded off our time on the southernmost part of our trip well.

 Angola birding report

-Karoo Long-billed Lark was a great addition to the day.
+Karoo (Benguela) Long-billed Lark was a great addition to the day.

-We then looked for the akalat and after a while had some success, with a pair showing in the valley below us.
-Once everyone had seen the bird we headed to the vehicle.
+After soaking in more welcome views of the spurfowl we then looked for the akalat and after a while had some success, with a pair showing in the valley below us.
+Once everyone had seen the bird we headed back to the vehicle.
 We tried unsuccessfully for Finsch’s Francolin, before having coffee on the plateau.

 Enduring the Angolan roads later that afternoon, with the hope of more great birding, we eventually arrived at a boulder filled landscape.
 Our target here was Hartlaub’s Spurfowl.
 We had no response for a while but then suddenly the shouts of not-too-distant spurfowl erupted from the rocky slopes.
 With brief flying views, then some views of them walking and calling from the undergrowth, the group was happy to move on to other targets in the area.
 We managed Rüppell’s Parrot, Rosy-faced Lovebird, Bare-cheeked Babbler and Pale-winged Starling.
 We also had repeat views of Meves’s Starling, Carp’s Tit, White-tailed Shrike, Pririt Batis and Damara Red-billed Hornbill.